RupertAvery/DiffusionToolkit/README.md

 You can arrange them in albums, view them by folder, see your most used prompts.

-Of course it lets you view the metadata stored with your image
+And of course, you can view the metadata stored with your image.

 Diffusion Toolkit supports